NickyThreeNames/blog_settings/content/pages/portfolio.md

 ### Overview

-This is a spot to highlight ongoing and completed projects in data analysis.
-If I have written a post about the project, I will update the description here to include a link.
+Curious about a project I've written about in the past?
+Find updates here,, I will be updating the descriptions here and including links.
 My goal is to have a post for all of the listed projects once they are completed.

 ### Election Results Mapping

-Basically working to find better ways to display election data on maps.
-There is a post on the blog (and another on the way) that goes more in depth.
+There's got to be a better way to display election data on maps, right?.
+There is a post on the blog (and another is on the way) that goes more in depth.
 Additionally, you can take a look at this github [repo](https://github.com/NickyThreeNames/ElectionStatsandMap).
-As part of this I have been trying to move away from just static pictures and create more interactivity.
+As part of this effort, I have been trying to move away from just static pictures and create more interactivity.

 ![mnmap]({filename}/images/shresults.PNG)